Dr. Andrea D. Jasper

 Biography

-Andrea Jasper, Ph.D., is the dean of the School of Education.
+Andrea Jasper, Ph.D., is the dean of the School of Education where her efforts focus on collaborating with faculty and staff to provide fresh thinking and innovative strategies to address the opportunities and challenges that exist within the school.
 Her administrative experience includes demonstrated leadership within college and university settings and professional associations.
 Jasper has served as a graduate coordinator, department chairperson and associate dean before assuming her current role as dean.
-Jasper worked to increase her leadership acumen by engaging in professional learning opportunities.
-For example, she obtained a graduate certificate in the area of leadership at Central Michigan University and served as a Leadership Fellow in the Mid-American Conference Academic Leadership Program.

 Jasper has had various experiences working with, and advocating for, individuals with exceptional needs.
 Prior to earning her Ph.D. at Purdue University, she worked as a special education teacher at the secondary level and a paraeducator at the elementary level.
 She is very passionate about the field of special education and her previous years of experience at the K-12 level contribute to her effectiveness as a teacher educator, leader and role model for others.

-Jasper is actively involved with the Council for Exceptional Children (CEC), in which she currently serves as immediate past president.
+Jasper is involved with the Council for Exceptional Children (CEC), in which she served as president in 2023.
 She has been a member of CEC since 2008 and has served in a variety of leadership positions within the organization including chair of the Diversity Caucus of the Teacher Education Division (TED), treasurer of the Division for Culturally and Linguistically Diverse Exceptional Learners (DDEL), reviewer on the Editorial Board for the TEACHING Exceptional Children journal, and a member-at-large on the CEC Board of Directors.
-Jasper also served on the presidential line for the Michigan CEC state unit.
+Jasper also served on the presidential line for the Michigan CEC state unit and is a member of the Georgia CEC state unit.

 One of Jasper’s strengths is her ability to establish and maintain positive and productive working relationships with others.
-As a relationship-oriented leader, she is attentive to the concerns of others and empathizes with them.
-Jasper fosters collaboration and trust through transparency and open communication.
+As a relationship-oriented leader, she is attentive to the concerns of others and fosters collaboration and trust through transparency and open communication.
 Her collaborative leadership style has allowed her to build influence with others.
-Jasper is excited about collaborating with faculty and staff to provide fresh thinking and innovative strategies to address the challenges and opportunities that exist within the School of Education.

 Education